rob-Hitchens/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 ## Effect of Upgrades

 Blockchains are paused at the block height of an adopted Plan.
 This initiates the upgrade process.
-The upgrade process itself may include switching to a new binary that is relatively small to download and install, or it may include an extensive data reorganization process.
+The upgrade process itself may include switching to a new binary that is relatively small to download and install.
+If required, the developer can specific a data reorganization process to prepare the existing state for the new version of the binary.
 In either case, the validator stops processing blocks until it completes the process.
-When the Handler is satisfied that the upgrade is complete, the validator resumes processing blocks.
+When the Handler is satisfied that the upgrade is complete, as defined by the developer, the validator resumes processing blocks.
 From a user perspective, this appears as a pause and resume with the new version.

 ## Application-Specific